fastrgv/WorldCupSokerban/README.md

 Three autosolvers are now embedded within this application so that pressing the ("=")-key at any time initiates an attempt by the primary solver [puller] to solve the present state of the current puzzle within a limited amount of time.
 If successful then you will see an onscreen prompt to continue to press the same key to single-step toward the solution.
 Otherwise you will see no such prompt.
 These embedded solvers are good for small and dense layouts;  but not so good at large, sparse, or difficult puzzles.

 Similarly, the 2nd alternate solver [ibox] is initiated with the (",")-key.
-The 3rd alternate solver [hbox5] is initiated with the (".")-key and is the most capable.
+The 3rd alternate solver [hbox] is initiated with the (".")-key and is the most capable.

 Thus, you can give yourself a headstart toward a correct solution by limited use of this feature.
 Once you think you can solve it yourself, stop using the equal-key and proceed manually.
 This really helps when you cannot see what your next move should be.